crystal-lang/crystal/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 2. Focus the PR to the referred issue, and restraint from adding unrelated changes/additions.
 We do welcome another PR if you fixed another issue.

 3. If your change is big, consider breaking it into several smaller PRs.
 In general, the smaller the change, the quicker we can review it.

+4. ⚠️ Never force-push the branch your commit lives in.
+This breaks existing reviews and comments, making the work harder for review.
+Just merge.